cardi/auntietuna/README.md

 Contributions are welcome!

 We generally need help with the following:
-* general usage of the addon
+* general usage of the addon on multiple browsers
 * finding/reporting false positives
-* porting to Google Chrome / Chromium
 * [and more...](https://auntietuna.ant.isi.edu/documentation/developing/)

 Feel free to open a [pull request](https://github.com/cardi/auntietuna/pulls)